 Food intolerance symptoms on the other hand, can take up to 72 hours to appear after eating the food, so it makes them harder to diagnose.
 They tend to be ‘dose dependent’, that is the more consumed the larger the reaction.
 Unfortunately, multiple foods maybe involved and any body organ/ system can be affected.
 While food intolerances can emerge at any stage of life, they may worsen or disappear over time so they are not always a lifelong problem.
 Symptoms may clear, for example, after a period of eliminating the food.
-Most common intolerances are to cows milk, yeast, eggs, wheat, rye, barley, gluten, beans, white fish and shell fish.
+The most common intolerances include cows milk and wheat.

 With regard to dairy-free children, there's a great Irish site called dairyfreekids (https://dairyfreekids.ie/) run by a Mum Laura who has 2 kids with a cows milk allergy.
 This site contains lots of useful advice and tips, not only for those dairy free, but also for other food allergies &/ intolerances among children.